-I’m on the road this month, giving the speech that goes with my book The Good Fight.
-Audiences have been amazingly open to my message about the importance of productive conflict.
+Each time I give a keynote about my book, The Good Fight, I’m amazed at how open audiences are to my message about the importance of productive conflict.
 The best part of giving the speech for me is hearing the wonderful questions people ask as they wrestle with this advice that runs so contrary to conventional wisdom.
 One of the questions I hear frequently is, “But Liane, shouldn’t you pick your battles?”

 Pick Your Battles

-Except I see so many people claiming that they are picking their battles when really they’re waving the white flag but coming on strong in holding a grudge and fighting a guerilla war against the idea.
+Except I see so many people claiming that they are “picking their battles” when really they’re just fighting an underground guerilla war against the idea.
 That’s a problem.